menu

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mosier is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mosier is a city of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Mosier who work in management occupations (14.41%), office and administrative support (10.00%), and maintenance occupations (7.65%).

-Being a small city, Mosier does not have a public transit system used by locals to get to and from work.
+Mosier is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Mosier citizens is very high relative to the national average among all cities (21.84%): 34.13% of adults in Mosier have a bachelor's degree or even advanced degree.